CryptedSnow/waste-collection/README.md

 php artisan migrate --seed
 ```

-5 - View the migrations status.
+8 - View the migrations status.
 ```
 php artisan migrate:status
 ```

-6 - Run the following command to install `Vite` (Check the existence of `Node` and `NPM` on your machine).
+9 - Run the following command to install `Vite` (Check the existence of `Node` and `NPM` on your machine).
 ```
 npm install
 ```

-7 - You need decide an option to start the `Vite`.
+10 - Run the following command to compile and optimize application assets for production..
 ```
-# Run Vite to server development
-npm run dev

-# Create and version assets for production...
-(I usually choose this in my local machine)
 npm run build
 ```

-8 - Run the following command to start Apache to run the application.
+11 - Run the following command to start Apache to run the application.
 ```
 php artisan serve
 ```